Mwakisaghu/mns-bc-user-manual-build/docs/Procurement_Manual/09-purchase-invoices.md

 - Fill in mandatory fields such as vendor information, invoice date, and invoice number.
 - Enter details of purchased items or services, including item numbers, quantities, and costs.

+:::tip
-:::tipTips to ensure Accurate Invoincing.
+Tips to ensure Accurate Invoicing.

 Always ensure that purchase invoices are posted only after receiving items or finalizing service agreements to maintain accuracy in inventory valuation.